uilab-kaist/cs50705-ethics-spring-2026/README.md

 ### Team Project
 The team project is a major part of this course, particularly during the second half of the semester.
-Projects will include replications or modifications of recent research in AI Ethics.
+* Projects will include replications or modifications of recent research in AI Ethics.
+* Please find the details in the [team project page](https://uilab-kaist.github.io/cs50705-ethics-spring-2026/project).

 ### Paper Presentation
 Each team will read, analyze, and present recent research related to ethical issues in AI and machine learning.